- The React portfolio website you'll build

 Your Works section should look like this:

-To save and publish the changes that you have made, click on the Save Draft and Publish buttons at the top of the page.
+To save and publish your changes, click the Save Draft and then the Publish button.

-To connect your application to ButterCMS, you will need the Read API Token, which can be found in the settings tab of your account.
+To connect your application to ButterCMS, you’ll need the Read API Token.
 To locate it, go to Settings as follows:

 Copy your Read API Token:

-Next, set up a fetch request to return data from the content you added in ButterCMS.
-To do this, update the code in your App.js file with the following code and replace “your read token” with the Read API Token you copied:
+Next, set up a fetch request to read data from the content you added in ButterCMS.
+To do this, update the code in your App.js file with the following code and replace “your read token” with the Read API Token you just copied.

 //...